 National College Credit Recommendation Service

-Limited to Improbable Transfer
+Very Limited Transfer

 High school students often need to hold their college credit for several years before sending it to a college, and that’s hard to do if a company goes out of business.
 This is a challenge when using companies who opted to get evaluated through NCCRS (instead of ACE).
-There is no “master” database where your NCCRS credit is held, and there is no transcription service (like Acclaim/Credly/ACE) so your credits are literally just housed on the business’ computer until you request an official transcript for your target college to review. (unofficial copies won’t work, so you can’t avoid this problem by holding copies yourself, you have to have the company send it to the college on your teen’s behalf)
+There is no “master” transcript where your NCCRS credit is held, and there is no transcription service (like Acclaim/Credly/ACE) so your credits are literally just housed on the business’ computer until you request an official transcript for your target college to review. (unofficial copies won’t work, so you can’t avoid this problem by holding copies yourself, you have to have the company send it to the college on your teen’s behalf)

 The upside?
 If your teen is a senior or already graduated from high school, and you know their target college accepts NCCRS credit, you can stockpile huge amounts of credit for cheap or free.
-The 3 companies on our list of “30 Ways to Earn College Credit” are all incredibly inexpensive!
+The NCCRS-evaluated companies on our list of “30 Ways to Earn College Credit” are all incredibly inexpensive!

 The downside?
 Very few colleges accept or advertise acceptance of NCCRS credit.